Last Updated on December 31, 2022

 Nectar

-The Tencel cover and top quilted gel memory foam help with air circulation and are more breathable than other memory foam mattresses.
-The Nectar isn’t as cool to sleep on as hybrid mattresses, or the New Purple, but it’s cooler than most foam mattresses in a similar price range.
+The Tencel cover and top quilted gel memory foam help with air circulation, making the Nectar more breathable than other memory foam mattresses in a similar price range.
+Although it’s not as cool as hybrid mattresses or the New Purple, it’s still cooler than most foam mattresses.

 - 365-night trial period